Johnson O Enoch

 Introduction

-A design system is more than just a style guide, it’s the single source of truth for your product’s visuals and interactions.
-It includes things like typography, colors, spacing rules, and even patterns for components like modals, cards, or navigation bars.
+A design system is more than a style guide.
+It's the single source of truth for your product's visuals and interactions, covering typography, colors, spacing rules, and reusable components like modals, cards, and navigation bars.

 “A strong design system isn’t just about consistency, it’s about building trust through familiarity.”